Choose Ohio First Scholarship

 On this page:

-Choose Ohio First (COF) scholarships are available to selected undergraduate and graduate students pursuing a major in science, technology, engineering, mathematics, or medicine (STEMM).
-The COF scholarships are competitive, varying in amounts from $1,500 to $5,200 annually.
+Choose Ohio First (COF) scholarships are available to selected undergraduate students pursuing a STEM major or computer science-related major.
+The COF scholarships are competitive, varying in amounts starting at $1,500 to $5,200 annually.

 Students who receive a Choose Ohio First Scholarship become immersed in a cohort model with wrap-around student support services, such as built-in advising, mentoring, co-op and internship opportunities, cohort seminars and events, and research events.

 The Choose Ohio First Ohio Scholarship is sponsored by the Ohio Department of Higher Education.

 - Biochemistry+Molecular Biology

 - Biological Sciences